-To summarize, then, we construct a simple model of ethnic conflict in which individuals can contribute to an "ethnic cause", the payoffs from which partially drive their behavior.
+To summarize, then, we construct a simple model of ethnic conflict.
+The model assumes that there are inter-group antagonisms, the intensity of which can vary from individual to individual.
+We take no position on whether such antagonisms are economic, political, or indeed primordially ethnic, but take it that they affect individual contributions to conflict.
 In addition, individuals can directly participate as activists, but such participation needs to be compensated (this includes "self-compensation", such as the willing bearing of opportunity costs).
-This model permits us to analyze different sorts of factors, which we've broadly classified into inter-group and intra-group differences.
+This model permits us to analyze different sorts of factors, which we've broadly classified into inter-group and intra-group categories.
 Among other things, we show that